pytorch/rfcs/RFC-0012-lazy-tensor.md

 implementation of lazy tensors to date on PyTorch.

 ## The Prototype
-Alex has been working on a [refactor of torch_xla](https://github.com/fairinternal/nnc_eager/tree/asuhan/lazy_core_only) which splits out this core functionality into its own library that has no dependency on TensorFlow/XLA, with the intention of publishing it as a library that accelerator vendors can use to bootstrap a lazy tensor that records a functional IR which they can then feed to their personal
+Alex has been working on a [Lazy Tensor Core prototype](https://github.com/pytorch/pytorch/tree/lazy_tensor_staging) which splits out core tracer functionality and IR from torch-XLA into its own library that has no dependency on TensorFlow/XLA, with the intention of publishing it as a library that accelerator vendors can use to bootstrap a lazy tensor that records a functional IR which they can then feed to their personal